Infiltrometer

 An infiltrometer is a device used to measure the rate of water infiltration into soil or other porous media.
-Commonly used infiltrometers are single-ring and double-ring infiltrometers, and also disc permeameters.
+Commonly used infiltrometers are single-ring and double-ring infiltrometers, disc permeameters, and falling head infiltrometers.

 Single ring

 A single-ring infiltrometer involves driving a ring into the soil and supplying water in the ring either at constant head or falling head condition.
 Constant head refers to condition where the amount of water in the ring is always held constant.
 Because infiltration capacity is the maximum infiltration rate, and if infiltration rate exceeds the infiltration capacity, runoff will be the consequence, therefore maintaining constant head means the rate of water supplied corresponds to the infiltration capacity.
 The supplying of water is done with a Mariotte's bottle.
 Falling head refers to condition where water is supplied in the ring, and the water is allowed to drop with time.
 The operator records how much water goes into the soil for a given time period.
 The rate of which water goes into the soil is related to the soil's hydraulic conductivity.